If you’re looking for a guide to cherry blossom meanings, you’ve come to the right place.

-Fallen cherry petals were believed to symbolize the end of the samurais’ lives.
+Fallen cherry blossom petals were believed to symbolize the end of the samurais’ lives.
 In World War II, the blossoms held similar meanings, as Japanese pilots painted their warplanes with the imagery before embarking on their missions.

 Cherry blossoms also symbolize renewal here.
 This meaning has held on, with its first origins around 710 (long before the rise of feudal Japan).
 It represented the mountain deities and signified agricultural success.

 As one of the most beautiful spring flowers, they represent the beginning of spring, a time of renewal and hopes for a productive growing year.